Venetian bombardments of the Beylik of Tunis: La Goulette

 At Trapani, the Venetians were joined on 6 September by a considerable reinforcement from Venice, comprising the Sirena (60 guns), the Vittoria (70 guns), the Cavalier Angelo "transport frigate" and two smaller craft.
 With his augmented fleet now consisting of five 'first-rates' (as the Venetians accounted them) and heavy frigates, one light frigate, two xebecs, 1 galeot and 2 bomb-vessels, Emo left Trapani on 16 September and appeared off La Goulette on the 22nd, after a rather hard passage.
 Enquiries showed that the Tunisian government was not likely to respond favourably to offers of negotiation and he therefore prepared for drastic action.

-At this point Emo constructed two rafts formed from casks and spare yards, on each of which he mounted one of his heaviest guns with a sandbag parapet as protection; he also mounted a howitzer in the Vittoria's longboat.
-With these and with the two bomb-vessels he engaged the fortifications of La Goulette and the two Tunisian gunboats in the harbour mouth on 3 and 5 October and again, after a pause for bad weather, on the 10th, the other ships also taking part in the final attack.
-Much damage was done ashore and one of the gunboats was disabled, but an exchange of letters found the Bey still obdurate, and on the 20th, having dismembered the rafts, Emo sailed for Malta, where he arrived on 8 November and was soon followed by the rest of his fleet.
+Emo had constructed two rafts formed from casks and spare yards, on each of which was mounted one of his heaviest guns with a sandbag parapet as protection as in a floating battery.
+He also mounted a howitzer in the Vittoria's longboat.
+With these and with the two bomb-vessels he engaged the fortifications of La Goulette and the two Tunisian gunboats in the harbour mouth on 3 and 5 October.
+After a pause for bad weather, the other ships joined them for a final attack on 10 October.
+Much damage was done ashore and one of the gunboats was disabled, but an exchange of letters found the Bey still obdurate.
+The rafts were dismembered and on 20 October, Emo sailed for Malta, where he arrived on 8 November.
+He was soon followed by the rest of his fleet.

-The Sirena and Eolo were sent out a month later to cruise to the eastward for the protection of Venetian commerce, while the Concordia and Esploratore worked along the south coast of Sicily to Trapani and back, and Emo on 15 December took the Fama, Vittoria and Palma in the direction of Tunis, partly in the hope of picking up prizes and partly to resume the exchange of letters with the Tunisian government by means of an English vessel.
-Nothing came of these dispositions; the Sirena and Eolo returned on 16 December, the Concordia on the 27th, and Emo himself on the 31st, all without meeting the enemy; while the attempts at negotiation had also been fruitless.
+The Sirena and Eolo were sent out a month later to cruise eastward for the protection of Venetian commerce, while the Concordia and Esploratore worked along the south coast of Sicily to Trapani and back.
+On 15 December.
+Emo took the Fama, Vittoria and Palma in the direction of Tunis, partly in the hope of picking up prizes and partly to resume the exchange of letters with the Tunisian government using a British ship.
+Nothing came of these dispositions; the Sirena and Eolo returned on 16 December, the Concordia on the 27th, and Emo himself on the 31st, all without meeting the enemy.
+The attempts at negotiation had also been fruitless.